eebbni/eebbni.github.io/index.md

 # Interests
 I am interested in technology trends.
-I'm not afraid to learn languages.🤭
+I'm not afraid to learn languages.🤭<br/>
-I like to study many languages.
+I like to study many languages.<br/>
-I want to be a great at web development.
+I want to be a great at web development.<br/>
 In Php ,React ,Node.js ...or else. 🧐